-Dolls heads used to lobby pothole repairs
+Dolls' heads used to lobby pothole repairs

 - Jack the Ripper warning card fetches £22k

-Online, his campaign has been gathering momentum with residents taking to the local village Facebook page to back the "Wroughton mermaids".
+His campaign has been gathering momentum online with residents taking to the local village Facebook page to back the "Wroughton mermaids".

 Jessica Sabat, posted: "We loved spotting that sinking lady" and Helen French, said: "She made me smile on the way to work every day" while Anna Penney, simply messaged: "The kids were in hysterics when they saw 'Barbie' stuck in the hole!".